governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-layers.md

 > different organisational activities operate more strongly at different layers of structure and meaning, but they all depend on movement across the full stack.

 Likewise, the knowledge/semantic/information/data labels can be read as a progression from richer but less formalised understanding toward more explicit and operationally manipulable structure.

+## What the compact layer diagram already implies

+Even in compact form, the layers page already implies a strong internal structure:

+- one explicit abstraction stack from conceptual through physical
+- one parallel progression from knowledge toward data
+- one activity gradient from collecting toward decision-making
+- a requirement that organisational use moves across layers rather than living inside only one layer
+- a second architectural framing that suggests the model can be read both as semantics and as architecture

+That is why this page is more powerful than a generic “three layers” diagram.
+It is already hinting that layering, evidence, analysis, and implementation all belong to one connected knowledge architecture.

 ## What this layered approach already gets right